Jewish humor: Religious humor

 Because religion was such an important part of life in Jewish communities, much of the humor which was developed in them is centered on the relationship between Judaism, the individual Jew and the Jewish community as a whole.

 Two Rabbis argued late into the night about the existence of God, and, using strong arguments from the scriptures, ended up indisputably disproving His existence.
 The next day, one Rabbi was surprised to see the other walking into the shul for morning services.

 "I thought we had agreed there was no God," he said.

 "Yes, what does that have to do with it?" replied the other.

 The part left out is the fact that it was traditional to go to services, regardless of what one believed, and the rabbi was merely following that tradition.
-This is like the story of the boy who tells his rabbi he can't daven (pray), because he no longer believes in God.
+This is like the story of the boy who tells his rabbi he cannot daven (pray) because he no longer believes in God.
 The rabbi merely tells him, "Yes God, no God: doesn't matter!
 Three times a day, you DAVEN!"